tuxBurner/play-neo4jplugin/README.md

   }
 ```

-Take a look into the example
+Take a look into the examples

 ## TODO
-Make an example project !!111!!!

 Add a configuration to call neo4j over rest